rasleen298/x3prplus/README.md

 ## The Hamby Study

-The Hamby study bullets can be assessed using this package, as detailed in Hare, Hofmann, Carriquiry (2016) (See papers/jcsg-2016).
+The Hamby study bullets can be assessed using this package, as detailed in Hare, Hofmann, Carriquiry (2016) (See papers/jcgs-2016).
 To do so, follow these steps:

 1. In an R session, install `x3pr` (Petraco) with `install_github("npetraco/x3pr")` (See http://www.github.com/npetraco/x3pr for more information)
 2. Install `x3prplus` with `devtools::install_github("heike/x3prplus")`
+3. Install more supporting packages with `install.packages(c("dplyr", "ggplot2", "gridExtra", "zoo"))`
-3. Download the Hamby study images from the [NIST Database](http://www.nist.gov/forensics/ballisticsdb/hamby-consecutively-rifled-barrels.cfm)
+4. Download the Hamby study images from the [NIST Database](http://www.nist.gov/forensics/ballisticsdb/hamby-consecutively-rifled-barrels.cfm)
-4. Unzip the folders of images to a directory of your choosing.
+5. Unzip the folders of images to a directory of your choosing.
 For instance, a path such as "~/Desktop/Hamby252_3DX3P1of2" should contain all the images of the form "Br1 Bullet 1-1.x3p", and a path such as "~/Desktop/Hamby252_3DX3P2of2" should contain all the images of the form "Ukn Bullet B-1.x3p"
-5.
+6. Download the file papers/jcgs-2016/csvs/crosscuts-25.csv and save it to a folder `csvs` in the same location as the Hamby image directories (In the previous example, this would be the desktop)
+7. Execute the code stored in papers/jcgs-2016/code/complete_hamby.R.
+Make sure to set the variables `knowndatadir` and `unknowndatadir` to the two directories from step 5.
+8. Execute the code stored in papers/jcgs-2016/code/evaluation_hamby.R.
+9. The complete results will be stored in the csvs folder, in the file name `bullet-stats.csv`